Get insider access

 8.7 Video Games

 The Hisense U7K is an excellent TV to play games on.
-It looks great: its contrast and dark details look impressive in Game Mode.
-It also gets very bright in SDR and has fantastic reflection handling, so it has no issues with bright game rooms.
-Its input lag is superbly low, so your inputs are quickly translated to the on-screen action.
-Its response time is great, so there's minimal blur behind fast-moving objects in most content.
+Its picture quality is great, with impressive contrast and dark details in Game Mode.
+It also gets very bright in SDR and has fantastic reflection handling, so it has no issues with glare in brighter rooms.
+It also has very little input lag, so there's hardly any delay between your inputs and the action on-screen.
+Its response time is great as well, so there's minimal blur behind fast-moving objects in most content.
 Unfortunately, the TV's response time is slower when coming out of dark states, so darker games have some noticeable black smear.

 Pros